 You can also enable this scenario in Visual Studio.
-For more information, see Walkthrough: Downloading Satellite Assemblies on Demand with the ClickOnce Deployment API Using the Designer and Walkthrough: Downloading Satellite Assemblies on Demand with the ClickOnce Deployment API Using the Designer.
+Also see Walkthrough: Downloading Satellite Assemblies on Demand with the ClickOnce Deployment API Using the Designer or Walkthrough: Downloading Satellite Assemblies on Demand with the ClickOnce Deployment API Using the Designer.

 Testing Localized ClickOnce Applications Before Deployment

 A satellite assembly will be used for a Windows Forms application only if the CurrentUICulture property for the main thread of the application is set to the satellite assembly's culture.
 Customers in local markets will probably already be running a localized version of Windows with their culture set to the appropriate default.

 You have three options for testing localized deployments before you make your application available to customers:

 You can run your ClickOnce application on the appropriate localized versions of Windows.